-MR. SILVER, MR. FOSTER, MR. GERNET, MRS. JONES, MR. PETERS, MR. RASMUSSEN, MISS SEARLE, MR. WALTERS
+MR. SILVER, MR. FOSTER, MR. GERNET, MRS. JONES, MR. PETERS, MR. RASMUSSEN, MISS SEARLE

 The College offers a teacher education program that enables graduates to teach in private or public schools.
 The program is approved by the Washington State Board of Education and qualifies the graduate for provisional certification.
 After one successful year of teaching and a fifth year of teacher education, standard certification can be obtained.
+This program also prepares candidates for Denominational Certification.